andrerpena/quotr/README.md

     h aapl (displays the last 10 days history of the `aapl` symbol, which is the default in case no interval is specified) h aapl -l 60 (displays the last 60 days history for the `aapl` symbol) h aapl -f 2015-10-01 -t 2015-10-30 (displays the history for the `aapl` symbol from 2015-10-01 to 2015-10-30)

+Currently, the `history` command does not take into account the current day until it's closed.

 ![image](http://i.imgur.com/JpsM2wr.png)